Ken Barger

 The basic ethnological method is cross-cultural comparison, as we compare different cultural patterns in order to determine what factors influence the human experience.

 Valid and balanced understandings are based on recognition and control of biases (rather than the absence of biases) as we ask questions, gather relevant information, identify relationships and influences, and make and support predictive interpretations about life events and issues.
-Biases always exist, as we are exposed to and develop certain ways of thinking... but not others.
+Biases always exist, as we are exposed to and develop certain ways of thinking.
 For example, Latin languages have gender built into nouns, so speakers have formed their language neurons to build in "masculine" and "feminine", while we English speakers find it somewhat strange to think of a house or floor in terms of "she" and "he".
 The trouble is that these ways of thinking are so "natural" that we are not even aware that we are being biased.

 The types of biases that influence how valid, reliable, and balanced our understandings are include: